08/01/2018 9:00 am

 ESA/Royal Observatory of Belgium

-This montage of 366 images shows our Sun through the eyes of ESA’s Proba-2 satellite, as seen each day in 2016.
+This montage of 365 images shows the changing activity of our Sun through the eyes of ESA’s Proba-2 satellite during 2017, along with a partial eclipse for good measure.

-The satellite’s SWAP camera works at extreme ultraviolet wavelengths to capture the hot turbulent atmosphere of the Sun, known as the solar corona.
+The images were taken by the satellite’s SWAP camera, which works at extreme ultraviolet wavelengths to capture the Sun’s hot turbulent atmosphere – the corona, at temperatures of about a million degrees.

 Thank you for rating!